Xingzhouliu1987/Sql-Scripts/WindowsServer/Readme.md

  (5) Installs the gMSA onto the chosen host

+ (6) Prints output status for each account/host pair onto a csv file (inputfilepath) + ".out"

  This script does not need to be run on the target host.

  # TODO